 In this post, you will learn about the concepts of Tensor Broadcasting with the help of Python Numpy examples.
 Recall that Tensor is defined as the container of data (primarily numerical) most fundamental data structure used in Keras and Tensorflow.
 You may want to check out a related article on Tensor – Tensor explained with Python Numpy examples.

 Broadcasting of tensor is borrowed from Numpy broadcasting.
-Broadcasting is technique used for performing arithmetic operations between Numpy arrays / Tensors having different shapes.
-In this technique, the smaller array is transformed appropriately according to larger array (broadcasted to large array) such that the arithmetic operations can be performed on these arrays.
+Broadcasting is a technique used for performing arithmetic operations between Numpy arrays / Tensors having different shapes.
+In this technique, the following is done:

 X = np.random.random((2, 2)) Y = np.random.random((1,)) # # Print arrays shape # print('Shape of X: ', X.shape, '\nShape of Y: ', Y.shape, '\n') # # Print the array values # print('Array X: ', X, '\n\nArray Y: ', Y)

 Here is the output of X & Y including their shapes.
 You may note that the shape of X is (2, 2) – 2D Tensor and Y is (1, ) – 1D Tensor.
 We will try and perform arithmetic operations on 2D Tensor and 1D Tensor.
 They have different ranks and shapes.
 This is where Tensor Broadcasting would come into picture where the Tensors / Numpy arrays will be transformed into compatible shapes to perform the arithmetic operations.

 In order to bring the Tensors / Numpy Arrays into compatible shape, this is what is done (as part of the broadcasting process):